|Assessment Type||Assessment length / details||Proportion|

 On successful completion of this module students should be able to:

-Identify and explain the key processes shaping contemporary urban change.
+1. Identify and explain the key processes shaping contemporary urban and rural change.

 This module examines the ways in which geographers and other social scientists have understood and explored urban and rural spaces, and the connections between them.
 These approaches are examined through the context of economic, demographic, social, and cultural changes over the past seventy years or so in both urban and rural settings.
 Such changes have often brought conflict around the meanding attributed to urban and rural spaces, and the people, values, and behaviour the 'belong' there.
 The module also considers how tension is namifested in different forms, and strategies for more harmonious coexistence.